 Treatment focuses on relieving symptoms.

-In pure autonomic failure (previously called idiopathic orthostatic hypotension or Bradbury-Eggleston syndrome), many processes regulated by the autonomic nervous system (see Overview of the Autonomic Nervous System) malfunction.
+In pure autonomic failure (previously called idiopathic orthostatic hypotension or Bradbury-Eggleston syndrome), many processes regulated by the autonomic nervous system malfunction.
 These processes malfunction because the nerve cells that control them malfunction.
 The affected cells are located in clusters (called autonomic ganglia) on either side of the spinal cord or near or in internal organs.
 Only the autonomic ganglia are affected.
 The brain and spinal cord are not affected, nor are other peripheral nerves (nerves outside the brain and spinal cord).

 Pure autonomic failure affects more women and tends to begin in a person’s 40s or 50s.
 It does not lead to death.

-Pure autonomic failure is probably caused by abnormal accumulation of synuclein (a protein in the brain whose functions are unknown).
-Synuclein also accumulates in people who have Parkinson disease, multiple system atrophy, or Lewy body dementia.
+Pure autonomic failure is probably caused by abnormal accumulation of alpha-synuclein (a protein in the brain whose functions are unknown).
+Alpha-synuclein also accumulates in people who have Parkinson disease, multiple system atrophy, or Lewy body dementia.
 Some people who have pure autonomic failure eventually develop multiple system atrophy or Lewy body dementia.
+REM

-There is no specific treatment, so the focus is on relieving symptoms (see Overview of the Autonomic Nervous System : Treatment).
+There is no specific treatment, so the focus is on relieving symptoms.

 Generic NameSelect Brand Names